All Episodes

 Plus, there's this rumor that the oil companies would just raise the price of gasoline to make up for the 18 cents that would be saved by not having to pay any federal tax on it.

-And so when we're gonna cut the price by 18 cents a gallon, if we do by getting rid of the federal gas tax.
+And so, when we're going to cut the price by 18 cents a gallon, if we do by getting rid of the federal gas tax, no, no, no, people are just going to start driving again, and they're going to start polluting again, and they're going to get global warming.

 The same people that are just livid as hell about the high price and want to somehow fix the blame totally to big oil.

-When anybody comes along with any proposal to reduce the price, which is what people are demanding.
+When anybody comes along with any proposal to reduce the price, which is what people are demanding, get it lower and get it lower now, that the same people, oh, you can't do it that way, where we destroy our roads and bridges, we destroy jobs.

-This is this is like the government would fall apart if it loses a penny of tax revenue.
+This is like the government would fall apart if it loses a penny of tax revenue.

 I have no idea how it happened either.

-I'm just sitting here prepared to intro a new soundbite, and I get Mike Ravel's gay army spot.
+I'm just sitting here prepared to intro a new soundbite, and I get Mike Revell's gay army spot.

-Engineer is telling me it just came out, it just started.
+Engineer is telling me it just came out.

 Just happened.